Djibouti women's national football team: Background

 The country became independent in 1977.
 The Djiboutian Football Federation was founded in 1977 and joined FIFA in 1994.
 Football is one of the most popular sports in the country.
 Women's football development in Africa has to deal with several challenges that impact the ability to develop a high level of play, including limited access to education, poverty amongst women in the wider society, and fundamental inequality present in the society that occasionally allows for female specific human rights abuses.
 When high level women's players are developed, many leave the country seeking greater opportunity in Northern Europe or the United States.
 Another issue facing women's football in Africa is that most of the money for the game does not come from national football federations but instead from FIFA.

 By 1985, few countries had their own women's national football teams.
-Djibouti was no exception: women's football was not officially organised in the country until 2002 and then, only for players sixteen years and older.
+Djibouti was no exception: women's football was not officially organized in the country until 2002 and then, only for players sixteen years and older.
 As of 2009, there were only eight women's clubs for these players in the country.
 There is a regional and national women's competition, which was established in 2007.
 The league provided the first opportunity for women outside the capital and major cities to play football.
 The country has a women's national team but has no youth teams, meaning no U17 or U20 teams.
 12% of the money from the FIFA Financial Assistance Programme (FAP) is targeted at the technical development of the game, which includes women's football, sport medicine and futsal.
 This compares to 11% specifically set aside for men's competitions and 10% set aside for youth football.
 Between 1991 and 2010, there was no FIFA FUTURO III regional course for women's coaching.
 A FUTURO III regional course men's coaching workshop was hosted in 2008.
 In 2007, there was a women's football seminar held in the country.
 In 2007, there was a FIFA MA course held for women/youth football.